Danmarks Nationalbank’s gold

 In the late 1930s, the gold stock was located in Copenhagen, but during 1939 and early 1940, much of the gold was moved to the Federal Re-serve Bank in New York.
 This was due to fears that Germany would occupy Denmark and reports that the central banks of the countries occupied by Germany had been robbed of their gold reserves.

-In the mid-1980s, most of Danmarks Nationalbank’s gold stock was still located in the USA.
+In the mid-1980s, most of Danmarks Nationalbank’s gold stock was located in the USA.
 When Danmarks Nationalbank began to lend gold in the international gold market in London in 1987, most of the gold stock was moved to the Bank of England over a number of years.

 Since 2002, Danmarks Nationalbank has held about 97 per cent of its gold stock at the Bank of England in London, around 0,5 per cent of its gold stock at the Federal Reserve Bank of New York and the remaining around 2.5 per cent in Copenhagen.